Angela Merkel Wins Fourth Term As Nationalists Enter German Parliament

 AfD leaders dismissed such talk.
 Asked by The Associated Press what signal the vote sends internationally, chairman Joerg Meuthen said: "That there is conservative politics in Germany again.
 And that there are patriots in the German parliament again."

-"I want to emphasise that there is absolutely no risk of extreme right politics in the German parliament," he said.
+"I want to emphasize that there is absolutely no risk of extreme right politics in the German parliament," he said.

 Fellow European right-wing populists hailed AfD's performance.
 The Netherlands' Geert Wilders wrote on Twitter: "The message is clear.
 We are no Islamic nations."